opentelekomcloud-docs-swiss/cloud-backup-recovery/umn/source/restoring_data/restoring_from_a_cloud_disk_backup.rst

    When the status of the backup changes to **Available**, the restoration is successful.
 The resource is restored to the state when that backup was created.

 #.
 After the restoration is complete, re-attach the disk to the server.
-For details, see section "Attaching an Existing Non-Shared Disk" in the *Elastic Volume Service User Guide*.
+For details, see section "Attaching a Non-Shared Disk" in the *Elastic Volume Service User Guide*.

 .. |image1| image:: /_static/images/en-us_image_0159365094.png
 .. |image2| image:: /_static/images/en-us_image_0000001599534545.jpg
-.. |image3| image:: /_static/images/en-us_image_0000001232279489.png
+.. |image3| image:: /_static/images/en-us_image_0000002062648297.png